Excellent! ROSHI has found 15 VPN’s that suit your criteria.

 Not at all!
 It’s a legitimate way to add security to the data you are transmitting and receiving, however it also depends on what you’re doing online!
 Downloading copyrighted material remains illegal even you use a VPN.
 Location-specific streaming services, such as Netflix, can also have clauses that prohibit the use of VPN for accessing content and the provider has the right to terminate your subscription if you get caught

 The top three factors are speed, privacy and ease of use.
-Your speed will depend a lot on whether or not the VPN servers are well maintained and the number of servers available.
+Your speed will depend a lot on whether or not the servers are well maintained and the number of servers available.

 If you don’t mind getting bombarded with ads now and then, free services can be very useful if you don’t want to keep your VPN on all the time and just activate it now and then when you’re connecting on a public network to stay safe.